thomasWeise/moptipy/README.md

 ### 3.2.
 End Result CSV Files

 While a log file contains all the data of a single run, you often want to get just the basic measurements, such as the result objective values, from all runs of one experiment in a single file.
-The class `moptipy.evaluation.end_results.EndResult` provides the tools needed to parse all log files, extract these information, and store them into a semicolon-separated-values formatted file.
+The class [`moptipy.evaluation.end_results.EndResult`](https://thomasweise.github.io/moptipy/moptipy.evaluation.html#moptipy.evaluation.end_results.EndResult) provides the tools needed to parse all log files, extract these information, and store them into a semicolon-separated-values formatted file.
 The files generated this way can easily be imported into applications like Microsoft Excel.

 #### 3.2.1.
 The End Results File Format

 An end results file contains a header line and then one line for each log file that was parsed.
-The 11 columns are separated by `;`.
+The eleven columns are separated by `;`.
 Cells without value are left empty.

 It presents the following columns: